csu-hci-projects/Leap-Motion-Guitar/README.md

 To play the Leap Motion Guitar Prototype, make a chord gesture on your left hand and strum the guitar with your right.

-Chord guestures are as follows:
+Chord gestures are as follows:

 * One finger: C major chord
 * Two fingers: D minor chord